ibm-cloud-docs/CDN/vendor-container.md

 # Vendor container
 {: #vendor-container}

-The `SoftLayer_Container_Network_CdnMarketplace_Vendor` collection contains the attributes utilized by our Vendor APIs.
+The `SoftLayer_Container_Network_CdnMarketplace_Vendor` collection contains the attributes used by our Vendor APIs.

 **class** `SoftLayer_Container_Network_CdnMarketplace_Vendor`
 * `vendorName`: The name of a current {{site.data.keyword.cloud}} CDN provider.
 * `featureSummary`: A brief summary of the vendor features.
-* `features`: A list of features which are supported by the vendor.
+* `features`: A list of features that are supported by the vendor.
 * `status`: Indicates whether a vendor is an available option through IBM Cloud.

-Display a list of the available vendors as well as their features, with a call to the `listVendors` API:
+Display a list of the available vendors and their features, with a call to the `listVendors` API:

 ```php
 require_once __DIR__.'/vendor/autoload.php';